benwinding/benw-blog/source/_posts/analysis-delivery-only-restaurants.md

 ---
-title: Analysis Of Delivery-Only Resturants
+title: Analysis Of Delivery-Only Restaurants
 description: Some businesses are recognizing that tradtional services may be redundant.
 We found this out the hard way, while ordering a pizza.
 date: 2018-05-11 06:55:10
 photos: